Azure/azure-sdk/docs/dotnet/introduction.md

 There are two kinds of clients: _service clients_ and _operation group clients_.
 Service clients can be instantiated.
 Operation group clients can only be created by calling factory methods on other clients (most commonly on service clients).

-As discussed above, the [service client](#dotnet-client) is the entry point to the API for an Azure service -- from it, library users can invoke all functionality the service provides and can easily implement the most common scenarios.
-Where it will clarify or simplify an API's design, groups of service calls can be organized around smaller types called _operation group clients_.
-For example, an operation group client can group functionality related to a service resource, along with state that identifies a unique resource instance.
-Alternatively, an operation group client can group calls related to a functional area of the service, such as the [ServiceBusSender](https://docs.microsoft.com/dotnet/api/azure.messaging.servicebus.servicebussender) and [ServiceBusReceiver](https://docs.microsoft.com/dotnet/api/azure.messaging.servicebus.servicebussessionreceiver) types.
+As discussed above, the [service client](#dotnet-client) is the entry point to the API for an Azure service -- from it, library users can invoke all operations the service provides and can easily implement the most common scenarios.
+Where it will simplify an API's design, groups of service calls can be organized around smaller operation group client types.
+For example, an operation group client can group methods related to a service resource, along with properties that identify a unique resource instance.
+Alternatively, an operation group client can group methods related to a functional area of the service, such as the [ServiceBusSender](https://docs.microsoft.com/dotnet/api/azure.messaging.servicebus.servicebussender) and [ServiceBusReceiver](https://docs.microsoft.com/dotnet/api/azure.messaging.servicebus.servicebussessionreceiver) types.

 {% include requirement/MUST id="dotnet-service-client-entry-point" %} use service clients to indicate the starting point(s) for the most common customer scenarios.
 {% include requirement/SHOULD id="dotnet-use-operation-group-clients" %} use operation group clients to group operations related to a service resource or functional area of a service to improve API usability.

+For example, in the Azure Container Registry API, a `ContainerRegistryClient` service client provides an entry point for communicating with the service, and a `ContainerRepository` operation group client organizes operations related to a specific repository resource:

 ```C#
 public class ContainerRegistryClient {